Stochastic Limit of Growing Gravitational Wave Memory from Sources in the Early Universe and Astrophysical Sources: Memory in Asymptotically Flat Spacetimes

 Gravitational wave memory in asymptotically-flat spacetimes is computed as follows (see \cite{christodoulou}, \cite{flatmemory}).
 Consider nearby geodesics being the trajectories of two test masses in free fall.
 Let $s$ be the initial separation in the $B$ direction.
 Then after the wave pulse has passed they will have a residual separation $\triangle s$ in the $A$ direction.
 From integrating the geodesic deviation equation twice and analyzing the involved Riemann curvature tensor we obtain an expression of the following form, with $m^A_{\ B}$ denoting a component of the memory tensor, \be \triangle s = - \frac{s}{r} m^A_{\ B} \ \ee giving the memory as the permanent displacement of nearby geodesics (respectively test masses) after the wave train passed.
 Whereas the standard memories \cite{zeldovichpolnarev}, \cite{christodoulou} build up during the time the pulse passes and leave a permanent small constant displacement of the nearby geodesics after the pulse, the new memories found in \cite{lydia3, lydia4} keep growing in retarded time after the pulse has passed.
+We recall that the leading order curvature component in the geodesic deviation equation is related to the news tensor which again is related to the shear tensor from which the memory tensor in equation (\ref{rsm1}) is computed.
+These quantities satisfy the Bianchi equations from which the new types of memory were derived.
+For a short outline of the main computation, see the appendix \ref{appe1}.

 In (B) and (G) spacetimes, the memory tensor consists of the following types of memory \cite{lydia3, lydia4}.
 For solutions of the Einstein-vacuum equations: \be P + Q + F \ee for solutions of the Einstein equations coupled to corresponding stress-energy: \be P + Q + F + T_e + T_m \ee $P$ stands for the memory sourced by the $rr$ component (in some spherical coordinates) of the electric part of the Weyl tensor ($W(e_4, e_3, e_4, e_3)$), $Q$ the memory sourced by the $rr$ component of the magnetic part of the Weyl tensor, $F$ the null memory sourced by the total energy radiated away in a given direction per unit solid angle, $T_e$ the null memory sourced by the $T_{33}$ component of the stress-energy tensor (indices $_{33}$ referring to the incoming future-directed null vectorfield $e_3$), $T_m$ the null memory sourced by the corresponding curl of the stress-energy tensor.
 More specifics are provided in the appendix \ref{appe1}.
 Computations and details are given in \cite{lydia3, lydia4}.
 Note that in the setting of Polnarev and Zel'dovich \cite{zeldovichpolnarev} as well as Christodoulou \cite{christodoulou} there would be only $P$ (Zel'dovich-Polnarev) and $F$ (Christodoulou) in (\ref{pqf}) and the memories would be finite.
 Here, as derived in \cite{lydia3, lydia4}, all the memories in (\ref{pqf})-(\ref{pqftetm}) grow in time.
 The memories increase according to: $P$, $Q$, $T_e$ as $|t|^{1- \beta}$ for $0< \beta < 1$, $F$ as $|t|^{1- 2 \beta}$ for $0 < \beta < \frac{1}{2}$ or when replacing in (\ref{Oafgeng})-(\ref{Oafgenk}) the little o by big O, then $0 < \beta \leq \frac{1}{2}$, $T_m$ as $|t|^{1- \beta}$ for $0 < \beta \leq \frac{1}{2}$ and include $\beta = \frac{1}{2}$ only for the case when replacing in (\ref{Oafgeng})-(\ref{Oafgenk}) the little o by big O.